-In software evolution, resolving the emergent issues within GitHub repositories is a complex challenge that involves not only the incorporation of new code but also the maintenance of existing functionalities.
-Large Language Models (LLMs) have shown promise in code generation and understanding but face difficulties in code change, particularly at the repository level.
-To overcome these challenges, we empirically study the reason why LLMs mostly fail to resolve GitHub issues and analyze some impact factors.
-Motivated by the empirical findings, we propose a novel LLM-based \textbf{M}ulti-\textbf{A}gent framework for \textbf{G}itHub \textbf{I}ssue re\textbf{S}olution, \textbf{\Ourmethod}, consisting of four kinds of agents customized for the software evolution: Manager, Repository Custodian, Developer, and Quality Assurance Engineer agents.
+In software development, resolving the emergent issues within GitHub repositories is a complex challenge that involves not only the incorporation of new code but also the maintenance of existing code.
+Large Language Models (LLMs) have shown promise in code generation but face difficulties in resolving Github issues, particularly at the repository level.
+To overcome this challenge, we empirically study the reason why LLMs fail to resolve GitHub issues and analyze the major factors.
+Motivated by the empirical findings, we propose a novel LLM-based \textbf{M}ulti-\textbf{A}gent framework for \textbf{G}itHub \textbf{I}ssue re\textbf{S}olution, \textbf{\Ourmethod}, consisting of four agents customized for software evolution: Manager, Repository Custodian, Developer, and Quality Assurance Engineer agents.
 This framework leverages the collaboration of various agents in the planning and coding process to unlock the potential of LLMs to resolve GitHub issues.
-In experiments, we employ the \Swebench benchmark to compare \Ourmethod with popular LLMs, including \ChatgptThreeFive, \GptFour, and \ClaudeTwo. \Ourmethod can resolve \textbf{13.94\%} GitHub issues, which significantly outperforms the baselines.
-Specifically, \Ourmethod achieves an eight-fold increase in resolved ratio over the direct application of \GptFour, the based LLM of our method.
-We also analyze the factors for improving GitHub issue resolution rates, such as line location, task allocation, etc.
+In experiments, we employ the \Swebench benchmark to compare \Ourmethod with popular LLMs, including \ChatgptThreeFive, \GptFour, and \ClaudeTwo. \Ourmethod can resolve \textbf{13.94\%} GitHub issues, significantly outperforming the baselines.
+Specifically, \Ourmethod achieves an eight-fold increase in resolved ratio over the direct application of \GptFour, the advanced LLM.